turingschool/gear-up/Mod1_Week1_mental_health_101.md

 	A physical, chemical, or emotional factor that causes bodily or mental tension and may be a factor in disease causation…

-## Metaphors for Stress (2 min)
+### Metaphors for Stress (2 min)

 What happens when we stress ourselves?
+What kinds of metaphors are these:

 * Our balloon has popped
 * Tire popped